 Assault weapons are a class of semi-automatic firearm specifically designed to kill humans quickly and efficiently.
-They are a relatively new class of weapon — during the 1980s, the gun industry sought to reverse a decline in consumer demand for guns by developing and marketing new types of weapons based on high-powered military designs.1 For this reason, assault weapons are frequently the guns of choice for individuals who carry out horrific public attacks.
+They are a relatively new class of weapon—during the 1980s, the gun industry sought to reverse a decline in consumer demand for guns by developing and marketing new types of weapons based on high-powered military designs.1 The military features that distinguish assault weapons from standard sporting firearms enable shooters to spray large amounts of ammunition quickly while retaining control of the gun.2 For this reason, assault weapons are frequently the guns of choice for individuals who carry out horrific public attacks.

 A majority of Americans consistently support laws prohibiting assault weapons.
-As of June 2016, 57% of Americans polled supported a ban on assault weapons.13 A poll conducted in December 2012 found that 62% of Americans favored this policy.14 In a survey from 2003, 67% of Field & Stream readers polled did not consider assault weapons to be legitimate sporting guns.15
+As of June 2016, 57% of Americans polled supported a ban on assault weapons.14 A poll conducted in December 2012 found that 62% of Americans favored this policy.15 In a survey from 2003, 67% of Field & Stream readers polled did not consider assault weapons to be legitimate sporting guns.16

 Summary of Federal Law